 Previously, Mr. Burstein served as Executive Deputy Superintendent and Acting Chief of Staff for the New York State Department of Financial Services (DFS).
 He oversaw enforcement actions and directed the operations of DFS, with its 1,400 employees, $240 million annual operating budget, and 3,800 supervised financial institutions with assets totaling more than $7 trillion.
 He was also charged with supervising and directing the operations of several independent monitors imposed by DFS pursuant to settlement agreements with regulated institutions.

 Mr. Burstein headed DFS’s Real Estate Finance Division, which regulates real estate and homeowner issues including mortgages, as well as financial services such as title insurance and mortgage insurance.
-His projects for the Department included reviewing non-bank mortgage servicers, reforming the state’s foreclosure process, licensing title insurance agents, overhauling the mortgage licensing process, and helping consumers and businesses recover from Superstorm Sandy.
+In this role, his accomplishments included investigation of the non-bank mortgage servicing industry, reforming the state’s foreclosure process, licensing title insurance agents, overhauling the mortgage licensing process, and helping consumers and businesses recover from Superstorm Sandy.